 1. Isolate and Monitor

 All we really mean by this is to get the source of poison—in this case, the jackfruit, away from them.
 Make sure that you are mindful of any pieces that might be in their fur.
-It’s a good idea to get them onto some sort of tile or hard flooring which is easier to clean, in case they vomit.
+It’s a good idea to get them onto some sort of tile or hard flooring, which is easier to clean in case they vomit.

 2. Call Your Vet

 Again, up to the vet—but there are a couple of common options that they may use.
-Sometimes vets will induce vomiting to help clear the stomach through a process called gastric flushing.
+Sometimes, vets will induce vomiting to help clear the stomach through a process called gastric flushing.
 This is usually only good if it was very recently ingested, so if it’s moved past the stomach, they opt for something else.
 Activated charcoal and IV fluids are commonly used to treat poisoning in cats.

-It’s used to lessen the effects of poisoning though it cannot be stressed enough that you must never attempt to administer any of these treatments at home.
-These treatments are for the vet to advise you of, and for them to administer, alone.
+It’s used to lessen the effects of poisoning, though it cannot be stressed enough that you must never attempt to administer any of these treatments at home.
+These treatments are for the vet to advise you of and for them to administer alone.

-What to Expect When Recovering from Jackfruit Poisoning
+What to Expect When Recovering From Jackfruit Poisoning

 If your little friend has gone through the trying experience of jackfruit poisoning and treatment, it’s quite a stressful ordeal for you and them alike.
 Most mild cases of this will recover overnight, and they should be almost back to normal by the next day.
-If they had a more severe case with more drastic veterinary intervention, then they will need an extra couple of days to bounce back.
+If they had a more severe case with more drastic veterinary intervention, then they would need an extra couple of days to bounce back.

 Rest, time, and love are all that they need.
 You’ll want to pay attention to their eating habits and ensure that they start eating again within 24 hours.
 The same goes for their bowel movements.

 If your cat hasn’t eaten or had a bowel movement for 48 hours or more, then they need to go back to the vet immediately.
-This isn’t typical, however—most cases are mild and subsequently, most cats are back to their normal selves relatively quickly—hopefully having learned a lesson for it!
+This isn’t typical, however—most cases are mild, and subsequently, most cats are back to their normal selves relatively quickly—hopefully having learned a lesson from it!
 If your cat is a fiend for tropical fruits, here are some you can try next time that won’t hurt them:

 Jackfruit Alternatives That Are Safe for Cats